-You can limit your son’s screen time by following the steps below.
+You can limit your child’s screen time by following the steps below.

 - Have a screen time schedule